JKX Oil & Gas: Early history

 The company's origins lie in the Poltava Petroleum Company, the first oil and gas company with private ownership in Ukraine, which was established by J.P.
 Kenny Exploration and Production in 1994.
 In May 1995, Poltava Petroleum Company began commercial production and, in June 1995, after merging with J.P.
-Kenny Exploration and Production, JKX successfully went to a initial public offering on the London Stock Exchange.
+Kenny Exploration and Production, JKX successfully went to an initial public offering on the London Stock Exchange.

 Shareholdings in the Poltava Petroleum Company held by the two Ukrainian enterprises, that were involved in founding the business, were acquired by the State Property Fund of Ukraine in the late 1990s.
 Following a protracted legal case and the intervention of the UK Prime Minister, Tony Blair, who made representations to Ukrainian President Leonid Kuchma, JKX Oil & Gas acquired the shareholdings in Poltava Petroleum Company that it did not already own in May 2002.

 Poltava Petroleum Company was the first private company in Ukraine to achieve several milestones.
 In 1996, it received a loan from the European Bank for Reconstruction and Development (EBRD).
-In 1998, it performed 3D seismic surveys over an area of 150 sq. km.
+In 1998, it performed 3D seismic surveys over an area of 150 km^{2}.
 In 2002, a dew point control unit was commissioned for the first time in the Ukrainian oil and gas industry.
 By 2003, PPC became the first company in Ukraine to export gas to Europe.
 In 2010, it drilled a 1 km-long horizontal shaft, a first in Ukraine.
 The company built an LPG plant in 2011.
 In 2013, it performed a 10-stage hydraulic fracturing in a horizontal well, another first for Ukraine.
 PPC began selling natural gas on the electronic trading platform, UEEX, in 2016 and introduced compressors for reducing pressure at the wellhead.
 In 2017, the company implemented exploitation of depleted and low-yield reservoirs using the plunger lift system (U.S. technology) and started using line heaters on the wells.
 Also, it initiated the use of Suleimanov winches for well deparaffinization and was the first in Ukraine to close a deal on gas supply through an OTC platform in 2018.